 The House brand (that’s the actual brand name) tofu from Costco is perfect for this.

 House brand tofu sold at Costco and elsewhere

 For this recipe, once the tofu is thawed for the second time, you will press it well (but gently).
 If you don’t have a tofu press, this is the one that we have and really like (pictured set in a bowl, catching all the water you will press out of the tofu).
 You can get it for about $8.00 on Amazon here.
 But you can also just press your tofu between two plates, and there are good instructions on how to do that here at Instructables.

-We use the Primal Kitchen vegan buffalo sauce for this recipe, also from Costco, but you can use a different buffalo sauce if you prefer.
+We use our copycat Primal Kitchen vegan buffalo sauce for this recipe, but you can use a different buffalo sauce if you prefer.

 Ok, here we go!

 One block twice-frozen and twice-thawed tofu (not silken, and not soft, but also not extra firm – we use the House brand tofu from Costco)

 1 cup Primal Kitchen vegan buffalo sauce or other buffalo sauce of your choice